Updated Monday 13th March 2023

 When we look at reducing the carbon impact of a building, heating is an important factor to consider.
-Heating and hot water are significant contributors a building’s carbon emissions.
+Heating and hot water are significant contributors to a building’s carbon emissions.
 In fact, they create nearly a third (32%) of the total carbon emissions in the UK.
 Luckily, the technology to heat commercial buildings in a more energy efficient, renewable way is already out there - in the form of heat pumps.

-So, what benefits can heat pumps offer, and how can building managers be sure that they are the right solution for a commercial space?
+So, what benefits can heat pumps offer, and how can building managers be sure that they are the right eco-friendly solution for a commercial space?

 Making the move to renewable heating will help ensure buildings are meeting efficiency and environmental standards for years to come.

 There are already regulations in place to help reach net-zero – from the Climate Change Act in 2008 to the Green Growth Strategy in 2017.
 More specifically, there is legislation focused on the provision of heat to commercial buildings that needs to be considered.